Max Meirowsky: Life

-Max Meirowsky, the older brother of the dermatologist Emil Meirowsky (1876-1940), came to Cologne from East Prussia.
+Max Meirowsky, the older brother of the dermatologist Emil Meirowsky (1876-1960), came to Cologne from East Prussia.
 In 1894 he founded a company near Porz to produce insulating material (mica, monazite and feldspar) for the emerging electrical and motor industries.
 The company flourished, and in 1910 was transformed into a family corporation, Meirowsky AG, in which Max's brother Emil also participated.

 He lived in Lindenthal, Cologne, in a house constructed by architect Ludwig Bopp in 1910-11.
-In 1917 Meirowsky anonymously donated 1.2 million gold marks to the city of Cologne, in the hope of advancing research into improving children's nutrition, however the mayor Konrad Adenauer wanted to use the money to "attract a KWI to his city".
+In 1917 Meirowsky anonymously donated 1.2 million gold marks to the city of Cologne, in the hope of advancing research into improving children's nutrition, however the mayor Konrad Adenauer wanted to use the money to "attract a Kaiser Wilhelm Institute to his city".
 Meirowsky raised the donation to three million gold market in 1919, but war, inflation and other problems hampered plans.

 He married Amélie Paula Feldsieger, née Felsch.
 They divorced on October 28, 1938.